-Author: Ray Takeyh, Senior Fellow for Middle Eastern Studies
+Author: Ray Takeyh, Hasib J. Sabbagh Senior Fellow for Middle East Studies

 Survival: Global Politics and Strategy